Estimated reading time: 5 minutes

-A detailed job description helps employees know what their responsibilities are, who they report to and what their expected day-to-day tasks are.
+A detailed job description helps employees know what their responsibilities are, who they report to, and what their expected day-to-day tasks are.

 This detailed document helps employees understand the scope of the job and how it supports other aspects of the ministry.

-Job descriptions are evolving documents and should be reviewed, and updated, once a year to reflect changing goals and objectives.
+Job descriptions are evolving documents and should be reviewed and updated once a year to reflect changing goals and objectives.

-4. Tools to Perform Job Tasks
+4. Tools To Perform Job Tasks

-It is difficult to perform the job with inadequate, outdated or broken equipment.
+It is difficult to perform the job with inadequate, outdated, or broken equipment.

 If the custodial person is trying to clean with a broken vacuum cleaner, it causes undue frustration and slows the cleaning process.

-Updating tools and equipment, that help the employee do their job, should be planned for and incorporated into the annual budgeting process.
+Updating tools and equipment that help the employee do their job should be planned for and incorporated into the annual budgeting process.

-5. Remove Barriers to Perform Job
+5. Remove Barriers To Perform The Job

-It’s an unfortunate reality but it is often those who manage people who slow the work process by putting unnecessary barriers in the way of employees performing job tasks.
+It’s an unfortunate reality, but it is often those who manage people who slow the work process by putting unnecessary barriers in the way of employees performing job tasks.